mrchrisadams/sonniesedge-website/_posts/2016-10-08-loom-setting-the-scope.md

 - I wanted to make sure everything would be modular.
 I think this came naturally from wanting to use ITCSS - it's designed to allow the insertion or modification of modules and layers, and is what drew me to it initially.
 - I wanted it to be documented.
 There's nothing more frustrating than a framework that you don't have full information for.
 I'd always wanted to use SassDocs so I went for that.
 - Because of my design system love, I wanted to get that incorporated from the start.
 That meant everything should be standardised into Sass variables where possible.

+# So what next?

+That set the scope for what I wanted to achieve, but comes after that?
+Check back soon for the next part, "Organizing the Code".